OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 5. Video Privacy and Security

 Maintaining the security and privacy of your content is very important.
-This is where it pays to choose an online video platform that takes safeguarding your video content seriously.
-Dacast includes several must-have features including AES encryption and Digital Rights Management (DRM) to maintain security at the highest level.
+That’s where it pays to choose an online video platform that takes safeguarding your video content seriously.
+Dacast includes several must-have features, including AES encryption and Digital Rights Management (DRM), to maintain security at the highest level.

 We also offer secure file uploads via our Dropbox integration, IP, domain, and referrer restrictions to lock down content, and password protection for live streaming events.